 - Once done, cut out strips in regular bookmark size from the chart paper.

 Don’t forget to tell her the significance of the tricolour as she engages in the activity.

 Age: 6-9 years

 Get your child and a few of his friends together at home for a playdate.
 Get a colourful map of the Indian subcontinent with state-wise divisions and cut out the states and union territories.
 Now, mix them up and start the game.
 All the children must collectively put the pieces together to form the whole country.
-When they finish successfully, this exercise teaches them an important lesson — unity and collaboration is necessary to finish a task.
+Completing this Republic Day activity for kids successfully would them an important lesson — unity and collaboration are necessary to finish a task.

 “We love doing something patriotic on Republic Day.
 It is a great way to teach children about our country.
 We make our own games or watch a movie about the Indian independence movement.
 I feel these are great learning tools for children,” says Sandhya, a stay-at-home mother.

 This is an engaging unity in diversity activity for kids to do on their own or, with friends.
 They will not only learn a new craft but also, understand the significance of unity among friends.

 To make the DIY tricolour friendship band you will need:

 - Multiple strings (three to four each) in orange, green and white